opal/opal/CONTRIBUTING.md

 4. Make sure to use a similar coding style to the rest of the code base.
 In Ruby and JavaScript code we use 2 spaces (no tabs).

+5. Make sure to have updated all the relevant documentation, both for API and the guides.

 ## Quick Start

 Fork https://github.com/opal/opal, then clone the fork to your machine: